 The programme director drafts an assessment plan annually at the programme level.
 In addition, a Course Unit Assessment Overview (CUAO) is available for each course.
 The programme uses different modes of assessment, such as multiple-choice and written exams, assignments, oral exams, presentations, reports and research projects.
-The preferred assessment method gradually shifts towards methods more suited to assessing higher levels of knowledge and skills, reaching the level of independent creation during the research project.
+The preferred assessment method gradually shifts towards methods more suited to assessing higher levels of knowledge and skills, reaching the level of evaluation and creation during the research project.

 The panel finds the assessment system and policy adequately developed and implemented.
 The courses use a variety of assessment methods, which are aligned with the learning outcomes and the curriculum.
 The procedures are transparent for teachers and students.
 The panel is positive about the way the Board of Examiners is performing its tasks.
 The role of the BoE has obviously been extended and improved in the assessment period.
 The panel concluded that the examinations, tests and thesis assessment are transparent, valid and reliable.
-It particularly values the Course Unit Assessment Overviews for all courses.
+It values in particular the Course Unit Assessment Overviews for all courses.

-The panel verified the alignment between programme's intended learning outcomes and the courses and exams in the curriculum.
+The panel verified the alignment between the programme's intended learning outcomes and the courses and exams in the curriculum.
 It concluded that this alignment ensures that graduates have achieved the intended learning outcomes.
-It studied a selection of ten bachelor's theses and their assessments.
-They showed that the minimum level required for a bachelor's programme astronomy had been reached and often exceeded.
+It studied a selection of ten bachelor theses and their assessments.
+The theses demonstrated that the minimum level required for a bachelor's programme in applied physics had been reached and had been exceeded in many cases.